GeorgiDimv/legal-ai/docs/TECHNICAL_DOCUMENTATION.md

 - Minimum: 4 NVIDIA GPUs with 16GB+ VRAM each
 - Recommended: 4x A100 or 4x RTX 4090
 - The model uses tensor parallelism across all 4 GPUs
+- GPU persistence mode should be enabled (`nvidia-smi -pm 1`) to prevent Xid 79 crashes

 ### 3.3.5 Startup Time
 - First startup: ~5 minutes (model loading)